zammad/zammad-documentation/install-elasticsearch.rst

 Versions prior elasticsearch 6.3
 --------------------------------

-..
-Note:: Depending on the elasticsearch version it can provide authentication.
+.. note:: Depending on the elasticsearch version it can provide authentication.
 There are also subscription based authentication features you can get from the elastic-team.

    `You can find an Nginx reverse proxy config here <https://github.com/zammad/zammad/blob/develop/contrib/nginx/elasticsearch.conf>`_

 List of fields being stored in Elasticsearch